monoscope-tech/apitoolkit-landing/blog/updates-october-2022/index.md

 Now I mentioned that the tech stack was an important predictor of whether a team generated their API docs automatically or not, and that is because teams that used strongly typed languages were more likely to have some scripts in their codebases that would go through their code, read through annotations in their code and spit out this swagger files.
 Especially teams who used Java or Go, tended to have such a process.
 While the teams who used NodeJS almost never had automatically generated swagger docs, and this was surprising to me.
 And even with the teams who annotated their codes and generated swagger docs, it was still common to speak with teams who simply went months without rerunning these scripts to update their swagger docs.
 Usually due to not integrating the process into their CI, and relying only on remembering to rerun their swagger generation scripts.

-## What APIToolkit is doing about Documentation?
+## What monoscope is doing about Documentation?

 These conversations, alongside our own personal experiences convince us that documentation simply can't be a manual process.
 Developers simply rarely remember to update it.
 But also, even with teams who automate the documentation generation, their documentation quality was usually skeletal at best.
 Basically few teams went the extra step of including field level documentation where they explain what different fields meant.